- You can apply for any item on interlibrary loan that is not in stock in this library.

 - You can apply for a book, a journal article or conference proceedings.

 - Books are supplied on loan and must be collected from and returned to the Support Enquiry Zone (SEZ).

-- Staff may request digital copies of jounal articles to add to online reading lists.
-Email email@example.com more information about this service.
+- Staff may request digital copies of journal articles to add to online reading lists.
+Email email@example.com for more information about this service.

 - Journal articles or a chapter from a book can be supplied as a photocopy sent to the library or by DRM Lite direct to your Abertay email account.

 - All interlibrary loan requests must comply with copyright law.
 Further guidance on copyright is available here.

 How do I apply for an interlibrary loan?

 - Register to use interlibrary loans at https://abertay.cliohosting.co.uk/

 - Log in at https://abertay.cliohosting.co.uk/ using your network username and password

 - Complete the online application form.
 Please ensure that you give us full details of the item you require